 Crohn’s disease is a chronic, or long-term, condition that causes inflammation of the digestive tract.
-It is a type of inflammatory bowel disease.
-Crohn’s disease can be painful, debilitating, and, sometimes, life-threatening.
+Crohn’s disease can be painful, debilitating, and sometimes life threatening.

-Crohn’s disease symptoms vary depending on which part of the gut is affected.
-Symptoms often include:
+Symptoms of Crohn’s disease vary depending on which part of the gut the condition affects.
+They often include:

 - Pain: The level of pain varies between individuals and depends on where the inflammation is in the gut.
-Most commonly, pain will be felt at the lower-right side of the abdomen.
+Most commonly, a person will experience pain in the lower right side of the abdomen.

-- Ulcers in the gut: Ulcers are raw areas in the gut that may bleed.
-If they do bleed, the patient might notice blood in their stools.
+- Ulcers in the gut: These are raw areas in the gut that may bleed.
+If this happens, a person may notice blood in their stools.

 - Mouth ulcers: These are a common symptom.

 - Diarrhea: This can range from mild to severe.
-Sometimes there may be mucus, blood, or pus.
-The patient may get the urge to go but find nothing comes out.
+Sometimes, there may be mucus, blood, or pus.
+A person may feel the urge to have a bowel movement but find that nothing comes out.

-- Fatigue: Individuals often feel extremely tired.
+- Fatigue: Individuals with Crohn’s disease often feel very tired.
 Fever is also possible during fatigue.

 - Weight loss: This can result from a loss of appetite.